Canopus: India

 In Indian Vedic literature, Canopus is associated with the sage Agastya, one of the ancient siddhars and rishis (the others are associated with the stars of the Big Dipper).
 To Agastya, the star is said to be the 'cleanser of waters', and its rising coincides with the calming of the waters of the Indian Ocean.
-It is thus considered the son of Pulastya, son of Brahma.
 Canopus is described by Pliny the Elder and Gaius Julius Solinus as the largest, brightest and only source of starlight for navigators near Tamraparni island (ancient Sri Lanka) during many nights.

+Iran (Persia)

+Canopus, known as Suhail (سُهَيْل) in Arabic and Soheil (سهیل) in Farsi, holds significant cultural importance in Iran.
+Its visibility in Iran varies due to the country's range of latitudes.
+For instance, in the Alborz Mountains, at approximately 36°N latitude, Canopus rises just one degree above the southern horizon, making it a rare sight.
+This rarity has led to the Persian expression "ستاره سهیل شدن" ("becoming the star Soheil"), used to describe someone who is seldom seen or elusive.
+The term "Soheil" symbolizes rarity in Persian literature, reflecting the star's infrequent visibility in the region.

+Ferdowsi references Canopus in his poetry, associating it with Yemen: